-Applications for batch 4 of the Agrytech Accelerator Program are now open.
-Berytech has worked with multiple stakeholders in the agri-food sector to identify real-life challenges that need immediate innovative solutions.
+Berytech has announced that applications for batch four (4) of its Agrytech Accelerator Program are now open, and that the program’s team has worked with multiple stakeholders in the agri-food sector to identify real-life challenges that need immediate innovative solutions.

 Through the Accelerator Program and with the co-funding from the Kingdom of The Netherlands, Berytech’s mission is to nurture and grow disruptive ideas in the agri-food sector, assist the innovators in designing their proof of concepts and accordingly build their prototypes into viable investment-ready businesses.